Starfish-develop/Starfish/README.md

 * There should be a way to output all of the parameters into one global chain (thinned), but respecting the covariance between parameters and hyperparameters, if there are any.

+* Introduce PSF width as a parameter that we can sample in.
+This would be a *correction* to the Gaussian pre-convoved grid, which is done at something smaller that we would ever go to, for example 6.0 km/s for TRES.

 #Grid Creator Code